OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ### Completing the Adding Data Functionality.

 As we mentioned earlier, we wanted to be able to add a blog post to our data but we don't want anyone to add data just like that so we will have to also make sure the user can only add once authenticated.
-We can achieve this by adding `*ngIf="auth.isAuthenticated()"` directive to wrapping div of `Add Post` button as;
+We can achieve this by adding `*ngIf="auth.isAuthenticated()"` directive to wrapping div of `Add Post`button in `dashboard.component.html` file as;

 ```html
 <div class="blocks" *ngIf="auth.isAuthenticated()">